Import OpenTelemetry Data

 OTel gRPC Demo

-You can also visit DeepFlow Online Demo (opens new window) to see the effect.
+You can also visit the DeepFlow Online Demo (opens new window) to see the results.